Sarrus1/sourcepawn-studio/README.md

 ### How to install the beta build ?

-First, go to the [releases page](https://github.com/Sarrus1/sourcepawn-vscode/releases) and download the `.vsix` file attached to the latest release.
-Then, open VSCode and in the extension manager, click on the `...` icon and select install from VSIX.
-Select the file you've just downloaded and you're done.
+1. Open VSCode and go to the marketplace.
+2. In the search bar, type `SourcePawn` and select the extension.
+3. Click on `Install Pre-Release`.

+This will install the latest development build of the extension.

+Note that a new build might take a few minutes (up to 15) to propagate to the Marketplace after the commit has been pushed to the dev branch.

 ### How to contribute ?